 The principals of tactical air support were established by the British in North Africa.
 In Normandy, bombers and fighter-bombers were used tactically to damage German defences or to prepare the ground for operations.

 Carpet bombing operations by British and US heavy bombers, in which thousands of tonnes of bombs were dropped on a specific sector, had a crushing impact on morale in the German Army.
 The attacks buried armour and transport and destroyed precious rations.

-However, carpet-bombing came with its own problems.
-The impact on the terrain caused just as many problems for the Allies when they came to pass through it as it did for the Germans.
+However, carpet-bombing impacted on the terrain, causing just as many problems for the Allies when they came to pass through it as it did for the Germans.
 Carpet-bombing could also cause unwanted casualties.
 During the carpet-bombing operation that preceded Operation Cobra, 100 American soldiers were killed.
 French civilians also fell prey to Allied bombs.

 9. Hitler refused to retreat

 By the summer of 1944, Hitler’s grasp of reality had gone from loose to non-existent.
 His consistent interreference in decisions of military strategy, an area in which he was wholly inept, had disastrous results for the German Army in Normandy.

 Convinced the Allies could be forced back into the English Channel, Hitler refused to allow his divisions in Normandy to carry out a tactical retreat to the river Seine – even when it became apparent to all of his commanders that the Allies could not be defeated.
 Instead, exhausted units operating well below full strength were thrown into combat to plug gaps in the line.

 In early August, he forced Gunther von Kluge, the overall commander of German forces in the West, to launch a counterattack in the American sector around Mortain.
 Ignoring Von Kluge’s warnings that victory was impossible, Hitler demanded that he commit nearly all German armour in Normandy to the attack.